Accelerating Particle-based Energetic Variational Inference: Introduction

 ParVI methods can be viewed as non-parametric variational inference approaches, where the goal is to find an optimal set of samples $\{ \x_i \}_{i=1}^N$ that minimizes $D(\rho_N || \rho^*)$ or its approximation, as $D(\rho_N || \rho^*)$ may not be well-defined for an empirical distribution $\rho_N$.
-ParVI methods face a key challenge--how to solve the non-convex optimization problem \eqref{op_pro}, where standard optimization approaches may converge slowly or fail to converge at all.
-To address this challenge, many ParVI methods employ some kind of particle dynamics to iteratively refine the particles' distribution and the minimization is done through solving a dynamical evolution equation for the particles $\{\x_i(t) \}_{i=1}^N$:
+ParVI methods face a key challenge: how to solve the non-convex optimization problem \eqref{op_pro}, where standard optimization approaches may converge slowly or fail to converge at all.
+To address this challenge, many ParVI methods employ some kind of particle dynamics to iteratively refine the particles' distribution, with the minimization carried out through solving a dynamical evolution equation for the particles $\{\x_i(t) \}_{i=1}^N$:

 where ${\bm v}_i (\x_1, \ldots, \x_N; \rho^*)$ represents the $i$-th particle's velocity, which also depends on the target distribution.
-The velocity often involves interaction terms among particles.
+The velocity often involves interaction terms among particles \cite{maoutsa2020interacting}.